-Figure 9 - Marking of load limit
+Figure 8 - Marking of load limit

-21 Technical and advertising literature
+22 Technical and advertising literature

-Whenever technical and advertising literature is supplied, it should contain the characteristics stated in clause 19 and if, additionally, it contains all or some of the following data, such data shall be in accordance with this International Standard:
+Whenever technical and advertising literature is supplied, it should contain the characteristics stated in clause 20 and if, additionally, it contains all or some of the following data, such data shall be in accordance with this International Standard:

-- a) the name of manufacturer or responsible vendor; - b) the model designation; - the range of ambient temperature of the class (SN, N, ST or T) for which the appliance is designed; - d) the overall space required in use (see 3.3.4), with sketches showing the appliance with the means of access open and closed; - e) for appliances which are intended to be built-in, the recess dimensions, together with any additional ventilation requirements; - f) the direction of opening of the door(s), and whether reversible; - g) the rated energy consumption (see clause 15), with a reference to the ambient temperature at which the value was measured:
+- a) the name of manufacturer or responsible vendor; - b) the model designation; - c) the range of ambient temperature of the class (SN, N, ST or T) for which the appliance is designed; - the overall space required in use (see 3.3.4), with sketches showing the appliance with the means of access open and closed; - e) for appliances which are intended to be built-in, the recess dimensions, together with any additional ventilation requirements; - f) the direction of opening of the door(s), and whether reversible; - g) the rated energy consumption (see clause 15), with a reference to the ambient temperature at which the value was measured: - h) the temperature rise time, measured in accordance with clause 16, if applicable;

-- h) the temperature rise time, measured in accordance with clause 16, if applicable; - i) the rated freezing capacity, measured in accordance with clause 17, if applicable; - j) the percentage running time, measured in accordance with 8.6; - k) the rated storage shelf area, measured in accordance with 7.3; - the rated storage volume, measured in accordance with 7.2.
+- i) the percentage running time, measured in accordance with 8.7; - the ice-making capability, measured in accordance with clause 17, if applicable; - k) the rated storage shelf area, measured in accordance with 7.3.

-22 Instructions for use and maintenance
+23 Instructions for use and maintenance

 Every appliance shall be accompanied on delivery by instructions for its use and maintenance, in the language of the country where it is for sale.
-These instructions shall include, in particular, information as to
+These instructions shall include, in particular, information as to: